LemmySmackett/LemmySmackettCom/content/stories/general/cucked_by_cthulhu.md

 "Oh damn."
 The Eldritch Abomination recedes, lifting his innumerable tentacles.
 "Leave me out."

 "Richard, this isn't about that.
-You're enough.
-And you'll always be precious to me."
+You're enough."
+She lays a hand on his chest.
+"And you'll always be precious to me."

 "Yeah, but I'll never be *prehensile*." Ω